Using XXXX and XOFF for OTC Transaction Reports

 Therefore, since the underlying instrument is reportable and the transaction was executed OTC, we use XXXX as the trading venue.

-If none of the underlying instruments were reportable, then the transaction may not be MiFID reportable.
+If none of the underlying instruments is reportable, then the transaction would be considered out of scope for the purposes of MiFID II transaction reporting.

-If you are looking to conduct your own periodic quality assurance, accuracy, completeness, and timeliness checks, then the ReportAssure Suite puts 1,000 checks at a click.
+If you are looking to conduct your own Quality Assurance, Accuracy, Completeness, and Timeliness checks, then the ReportAssure Suite puts over 1,000 of checks in a click.

 Require a Comprehensive One-off Health Check Instead?